theirc/airbel/src/_studies/the-use-of-counting-beads-to-improve-the-classification-of-fast-breathing.md

 layout: study
 start_date: 2011-01-01 00:00:00
 end_date: 2011-01-02 00:00:00
-title: The Use of Counting Beads to Improve the Classification of Fast Breathing
+title: The use of counting beads to improve the classification of fast breathing
 featured: true
 evergreen: false
 focuses: